 $4,000 per student.

 Travel to NASA Langley will also be paid for by NC Space Grant.

 Distribution of awards is contingent on meeting benchmarks as outlined in the Awardee Contract Packet.

 This opportunity is open to undergraduate students majoring in a science education degree programs at NC Space Grant Affiliate and Non-Affiliate Institutions.
 Minimum GPA requirement is 3.0.

 To apply, students must complete an online application.
-The application consists of general information, transcript request, and three short essays.
+The application consists of general information, a transcript request and three short essays.
 An online recommendation letter is required as well.

 Selected students will be required to complete three of four NASA STEM Digital Badge modules (Earth Right Now, Aeronautics, Journey to Mars, Balancing Act-Spacecraft Mass Properties).
 The NASA STEM Educator Professional Development Collaborative (NASA EPDC) digital badge content was developed for teachers and students in grades 5-9 and is aligned to Next Generation Science Standards and Common Core.
 Each badge requires educators to complete a classroom teaching component to demonstrate mastery of content.

 Participate in a cohort field trip to NASA Langley Research Center in Spring 2019

 Develop and present a poster of completed module activities to NASA Langley Office of Education and research community; this presentation will serve as a way for Education staff to evaluate effectiveness of module content.

 Awards are competitive; applications will be peer reviewed.